MicrosoftDocs/PowerShell-Docs/scripting/whats-new/What-s-New-in-Windows-PowerShell-50.md

 -   **Workflow and Connection Throttling.** Workflow execution and connections to nodes can be throttled, thus enabling scalability and high-availability scenarios.

 ### <a name="BKMK_WebAccess"></a>Windows PowerShell Web Access
-Windows PowerShellÂ® Web Access is a Windows Server 2012 feature that lets users run Windows PowerShell commands and scripts in a web-based console.
+Windows PowerShell® Web Access is a Windows Server 2012 feature that lets users run Windows PowerShell commands and scripts in a web-based console.
 Devices that use the web-based console do not require Windows PowerShell, remote management software, or browser plug-in installations.
 All that is required is a properly-configured Windows PowerShell Web Access gateway and a client device browser that supports JavaScript® and accepts cookies.

 For more information, see [Deploy Windows PowerShell Web Access](http://go.microsoft.com/fwlink/p/?LinkID=221050).

 ### <a name="BKMK_ISE"></a>New Windows PowerShell ISE Features
-For Windows PowerShell 3.0, Windows PowerShellÂ® Integrated Scripting Environment (ISE) has many new features, including IntelliSense, Show-Command window, a unified Console Pane, snippets, brace-matching, expand-collapse sections, auto-save, recent items list, rich copy, block copy, and full support for writing Windows PowerShell script workflows.
+For Windows PowerShell 3.0, Windows PowerShell® Integrated Scripting Environment (ISE) has many new features, including IntelliSense, Show-Command window, a unified Console Pane, snippets, brace-matching, expand-collapse sections, auto-save, recent items list, rich copy, block copy, and full support for writing Windows PowerShell script workflows.
 For more information, see [about_Windows_PowerShell_ISE [v3]](https://technet.microsoft.com/en-us/library/dfa54d47-60c6-4fff-8197-c747e8d411bb).

 ### <a name="BKMK_NET4"></a>Support for Microsoft .NET Framework 4
 Windows PowerShell is built against the Common Language Runtime 4.0.
 Cmdlet, script, and workflow authors can use the new Microsoft .NET Framework 4 classes in Windows PowerShell, with features that include Application Compatibility and Deployment, Managed Extensibility Framework, Parallel Computing, Networking, Windows Communication Foundation and Windows Workflow Foundation.